theplenoh/adenum-css-guide/adenum-css-architecture.markdown

 In my case, I import Eric Meyer's CSS reset sheet to reset the default stylesheets of different web browsers.
 One might use a CSS normalization sheet.

 ## Webfonts
-One may import as many webfont loading stylesheets as he/she wants.
+One may import as many webfont loading stylesheets as he/she needs.